Game Boy Advance Architecture

 Accessing cartridge data

-While the ARM7 has a 32-bit address bus, there are only 24 address lines connected to the cartridge.
 This means, in theory, that up to 16 MB can be accessed on the cartridge without needing a mapper.
-However, the memory map shows that 32 MB of cartridge data are accessible.
+However, the memory map shows that 32 MB of cartridge ROM are accessible.
 So, what’s happening here?
 The truth is, the Gamepak uses 25-bit addresses (which explains that 32 MB block) but its bottommost bit is fixed at zero.
 Thus, the only 24 remaining bits are set.
-This is how Game Pak addressing works.
+That’s how Game Pak addressing works.

-Now, does this mean that data located at odd addresses (with its least significant bit at ‘1’) will be inaccessible?
+Now, does this mean that data located at odd addresses (with its least significant bit at 1) will be inaccessible?
 No, because the data bus is 16-bit: For every transfer, the CPU/DMA will fetch the located byte plus the next one, enabling it to read both even and odd addresses.
 As you can see, this is just another work of engineering that makes full use of hardware capabilities while reducing costs.

 Cartridge RAM space